Díaz, Brantley 3 RBIs each, Astros beat Lynn, Rangers 8-4

 Brantley had three hits, capped by a two-out, two-run double in the eighth that pushed the lead to 8-4.

-George Springer and Jose Altuve hit consecutive singles with no outs in the first before a Brantley’s single scored Springer to put Houston up 1-0.
+Springer and Jose Altuve hit consecutive singles with no outs in the first before a Brantley’s single scored Springer to put Houston up 1-0.

+“They obviously came out swinging.
+I think that was the biggest thing,” Texas manager Chris Woodward said.
+“First three hitters – Springer second pitch, Altuve first pitch, Brantley first pitch, and they had a run on the board, basically four pitches.
+That was obviously their game plan going in, which typically you’ve got to do to good pitchers.
+You’ve got to beat them kind of early like that.”

 There were two outs in the inning when Díaz hit his first home run of the season off the wall above the seats in left field to extend the lead to 4-0.
 Díaz was playing in just his fourth game this season after he sustained a groin injury in the season opener.